Rone10/ligaye_dot_com/documents/performance-optimization-guide.md

 ## 🚨 **Common Pitfalls to Avoid**

 ### **Caching Pitfalls**
+- **🔥 CRITICAL: Cookies in cached functions**: NEVER call `getUser()` or access cookies inside `unstable_cache()` - will cause runtime errors
+- **🔥 CRITICAL: 'use server' with object exports**: NEVER use file-level `'use server'` in query files that export cache tag objects - will cause build errors
+- **Authentication placement**: Always perform auth checks OUTSIDE cached functions, not inside
 - **Time-based expiration**: Don't use `revalidate` unless absolutely necessary
 - **Under-invalidation**: Ensure all related cache entries are invalidated on mutations
 - **Over-invalidation**: Don't invalidate caches that aren't affected by the mutation